rlopzc/logger_exporter/README.md

 Export your logs to the service of your choice.

-I created this library because I didn't like the current logger services that Heroku provides, and there is no simple way to export logs to a different service.

-I wanted a simple way to export my logs to Grafana Loki.
+I created this library because I wanted to export logs to a different service in Heroku.
+There is no simple way to export logs to do this.

 ## Supported exporters:
 - Loki

-You can implement your own exporter implemeting `LoggerExporter.Exporters.Exporter` behaviour
+Implement your own exporter using `LoggerExporter.Exporters.Exporter` behaviour.

+## Supported formatters:
+- Basic

+Implement your own formatter using `LoggerExporter.Formatters.Formatter` behaviour.

 ## Installation